pmudry/adventofcode_2021/README.md

 Nice things to do in code before XMas'21 :christmas_tree:  [https://adventofcode.com/2021]

-I used this occasion to try some things in Python.
+I used this occasion to try some things in Python using Jupyter notebooks.

-For each day, a brief summary of what I used for solving the puzzles and a rating of the difficulty and fun I had (5 is the most).
+Here is a short summary of what was used for solving the puzzles.
+Each problem also has a (personal) rating of the difficulty and fun I had (5 is the most).

 - Day 1 - Sonar sweep - Difficulty 1, fun 4
     - Files reading, loops, sliding windows, some conversions to lists and lists comprehensions